How to book

 If you have a reading difficulty, disability or health condition

 Declare it when you book.
-Free adjustments include the on-screen English or Welsh voiceover (open to anyone), extra time on the multiple-choice section, a reader, a British Sign Language interpreter (in-person or on-screen), a lip-speaker, or a hearing loop.
+Free adjustments include the on-screen English or Welsh voiceover (no evidence required), extra time on the multiple-choice section, a reader, a British Sign Language interpreter (in-person or on-screen), a lip-speaker, or a hearing loop.
 Some adjustments require supporting evidence — DVSA tells you what they need after you book.

 Booking by phone